ybgskr12/Reforestation/README.md

-## How does a French skeleton say hello?
-Bone-jour.
+## A magician was driving down the street and then he turned into a driveway.